-Robert A. Cascella, age 67, joined our Board in April 2021.
-Over more than 30 years, Mr. Cascella's impressive track record has supported value creation in the healthcare industry, with a strong focus on innovation and integrated solutions.
-Mr. Cascella retired from Royal Philips effective December 31, 2021.
-He joined Philips in 2015 and for the last several months served as a Special Advisor to the Company.
-Prior to this advisory role he held the position of Executive Vice President and Strategic Business Development Leader at Royal Philips and was also a member of the company's Executive Committee (internal board).
-Prior to this role Mr. Cascella was the Chief Business Leader for the Precision Diagnosis Segment, responsible for the integration of smart systems, software, informatics and services dedicated to delivering on the promise of precision medicine.
-Prior to this leadership position, Mr. Cascella was the Chief Business Leader of the Diagnosis and Treatment Segment, where he was responsible for the development and growth of modality based diagnostics and interventional treatment and therapy.
-Before joining Philips, Mr. Cascella spent 11 years at Hologic, a global leader in Women's Health, as its president and later CEO.
-Under his leadership Hologic broadly diversified its product portfolio and substantially grew revenues through a combination of innovative product development and acquisition, as well as the building of strong customer relationships.
-His philosophy is that customers should always come first and be at the core of every business.
-Mr. Cascella also serves on the Boards of Directors of Celestica (NYSE: CLS), Miron Technologies (NYSE: MIR) and Koru Medical (NASDAQ: KRMD).
+Robert A. Cascella, age 68, has served as a member of the Board since April 2021.
+Over more than 30 years, Mr. Cascella has supported value creation in the healthcare industry, with a strong focus on innovation and integrated solutions.
+Mr. Cascella retired from Philips on December 31, 2021, after working for the company since 2015.
+The last position he held before retiring was Executive Vice President and Strategic Business Development Leader and was also a member of the company's Executive Committee.
+Prior to that role, Mr. Cascella was the CEO for the Precision Diagnosis Segment, responsible for the integration of smart systems, software, informatics and services dedicated to delivering on the promise of precision medicine.
+Prior to that role, Mr. Cascella was the CEO of the Diagnosis and Treatment Segment, where he was responsible for the development and growth of modality-based diagnostics and interventional treatment and therapy.
+Before joining Philips, Mr. Cascella spent 11 years at Hologic, a global leader in Women's Health, as its president, and later, its CEO.
+Under his leadership, Hologic broadly diversified its product portfolio and substantially grew revenues through a combination of innovative product development and acquisition, as well as the building of strong customer relationships.
+Mr. Cascella serves as a board director for Celestica (NYSE: CLS), Mirion Technologies (NYSE: MIR) and Koru Medical Systems (Nasdaq: KRMD).
+He is also a NACD certified director.
 Mr. Cascella holds a Bachelor of Arts in accounting from Fairfield University.
 The Board believes Mr. Cascella's financial and managerial experience as CEO of a publicly traded medical technology company, as well as his experience serving on the board of directors of other companies qualifies him to serve as a director on the Board.